 Students are expected to make their own arrangements with the project director (usually during Hilary Term or the Easter vacation) and to inform their tutor of them.
 Students must ensure that their own, independently selected project is approved by the Standing Committee in Week 1 of Trinity Term.
 Thus the deadline for submitting their project proposal is Week 9 of Hilary Term.
 This is necessary in order that sufficient time is left for any difficulties surrounding a project's health and safety risk assessment to be addressed in good time.
-Students must email ugsupport@arch.ox.ac.uk with the name and location of the project, the name and institutional affiliation of the project director and a brief (± 100 words) description of the project itself.
+The Undergraduate Studies Administrator will provide a link to an online form for students to complete with the name and location of the project, the name and institutional affiliation of the project director and a brief (± 100 words) description of the project itself.
 If there is a website for the project that should also be included.